International Business Machines Stock Fundamentals

 This module does not cover all equities due to inconsistencies in global equity categorizations.
 Continue to Equity Screeners to view more equity screening tools.

-Most of International Business' fundamental indicators, such as Target Price, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
+Most of International Business' fundamental indicators, such as Profit Margin, are part of a valuation analysis module that helps investors searching for stocks that are currently trading at higher or lower prices than their real value.
 If the real value is higher than the market price, International Business Machines is considered to be undervalued, and we provide a buy recommendation.
 Otherwise, we render a sell signal.

 Competition

-At this time, International Business' Price Earnings Ratio is very stable compared to the past year.
+At this time, International Business' Pretax Profit Margin is very stable compared to the past year.

-Based on the latest financial disclosure, International Business Machines has a Target Price of 184.
-This is much higher than that of the IT Services sector and significantly higher than that of the Information Technology industry.
-The target price for all United States stocks is notably lower than that of the firm.
+Based on the latest financial disclosure, International Business Machines has a Profit Margin of 0.1213%.
+This is 109.33% lower than that of the IT Services sector and 107.93% lower than that of the Information Technology industry.
+The profit margin for all United States stocks is 109.55% lower than that of the firm.

 International Business Fundamental Drivers Relationships